cakebatterandsprinkles/portfolio-gatsby/src/posts/35-spa_vs_mpa.md

 ⬇ **Security:** SPA's are more open to cross-site scripting attacks (XSS) when compared to MPA's.

-### MPA
+### Multi-Page Application (MPA)

-Multi-Page Applications (MPAs for short) are composed of multiple HTML files that are downloaded whenever a page is requested.
+Multi-Page Applications are composed of multiple HTML files that are downloaded whenever a page is requested.
 This is more of a "traditional" pattern of making web applications.
 Examples of MPA's you probably might have used are Amazon and eBay websites.
 Every new URL that's written to the address bar or every hyperlink that's clicked sends a new request to the server and results in a new page being downloaded.
 In this approach, the server does the heavy lifting.
 So if the internet connection of the users is poor, each page might take a lot of time to load.

 #### ☀ MPA pro's and con's